-Where to study in Ireland
+Where can you study in Ireland?

 Ireland is a beautiful country with friendly people and a strong social scene.
 Dublin is Ireland’s capital and major city, and is a popular destination with both tourists and students.
 You can expect to spend plenty of time in pubs sipping pints of Guinness in Dublin.